CyExpats.com Logo

 Gather Your Documents

 This is the most critical stage.
-The documents required depend on your reason for residing in Cyprus (e.g., employment, self-employment, student, or pensioner).
+The documents required depend on your reason for residing in Cyprus.
 Ensure you have originals and at least two high-quality photocopies of all documents.
+Note: Scrutiny on "real substance" has increased in 2026; ensure your local expenditure patterns and utility proof are clear.

 2